 Check out my post on best things to do in Galway.

 Though the Cliffs of Moher are internationally famous, many locals will tell you that the gem of County Clare are actually the Cliffs of Kilkee.

 Kilkee is a seasonal village in the Southwest of Co.
 Clare, about 1 hour’s drive from the Cliffs of Moher.
 Kilkee has cliff paths on both sides of the village.

 This gorgeous stretch on County Clare offers a coastal cliff path that is easier and more accessible to walk than the one at the Cliffs of Moher.
 The cliffs aren’t as high as the Moher Cliffs but spectacular regardless.

 The most accessible and popular path is the one starting at the Pollock Holes, which are natural swimming pools formed by the waves over thousands of years.
 However you can also walk the cliffs on the North side of the village starting at the Kilkee Links Golf Course.
 Parking at both location is free.

+I highly recommend you to drive during your trip to Ireland.
 A great advantage on ten Cliffs in Kilkee compared to the ones in Moher is that you can drive the coastal road with spectacular views on the North Atlantic and cliff-side.

 Other Cliffs In Ireland Other Than Moher